A 40 year Tulsa mystery revealed.

 “I called back and said my grandmother was murdered in the front door of that home and there is no way your family built it.
 I did not know I was talking to a 16-year-old girl,” Johnson said.

 Gertrude Blakey laid in the doorway of her home for an undetermined time before being found by neighbors including, Rob Shofner then 13-years old.
 She was transported to the hospital, but no one called police.
-The Tulsa Police Department (TPD) found out about the crime when the Office of the Chief Medical Examiner ruled her death a homicide by blunt trauma eleven days later.
+The Tulsa Police Department (TPD) found out about the crime when the Office of the Chief Medical Examiner ruled her death a homicide by blunt trauma eight days later.

 TPD appeared at the home to discover members of the Kennedy family removing property.
 Police told the Kennedy(s) to stop removing things from the home.
 Johnson says his investigations suggest Bruce Kennedy and Robert Huffman and others invaded the estate while named executors prior to probate.